bhanug/misframe/content/2018/12/7/the-new-rig.md

 The `SNAPSHOT/` prefix contains objects with full snapshots of the application data.
 Note that it's up to the application to interpret what a snapshot means.
 You don't have to actually store all of your application data in a single S3 object.
-I do it with Transverse since it's tiny, but I can imagine other applications just storing references to data located elsewhere.
+I do it with Transverse since its data is tiny, but I can imagine other applications just storing references to data located elsewhere.

 ```